Stunt driving legislation came into effect in 2007. This charge has multiple applications.

 4) Our client in Vaughan ON, charged with: Stunt Driving 162/100 – Reduced to 149/100

-5) We have hundreds of files with deals that our clients said to take instead of risking a trial and huge fines, a long licence suspension & the BIGGIE - jail.
+5) We have hundreds of files with deals that our clients said to take instead of risking a trial and huge fines, a long licence suspension & the BIG one, jail time.

-My “every day” court is Kitchener (30 years 5 days/week I’ve been in this one!).
+My “every day” court is Kitchener (for 34 years 5 days/week I’ve been in this one as a cop & paralegal).
 I’m also a regular in Guelph, Milton, Brampton, Mississauga, Toronto, Brantford and Stratford.
-I will go to any court in Southern Ontario you need help in.
+We will go to any court in Southern Ontario you need help in.